 Thesis Guidelines for M.A.
 Students in English Literature

-1. Where do thesis ideas come from?
+1. Where do these ideas come from?

 From your study of literature and your special interests.
 Ideally, the thesis ought to, though not necessarily, develop out of a seminar paper or an independent study.
 Your papers and/or the suggestions of professors may help you frame and develop your topic.
 You may consult bound copies of theses in the Library.
 You should undertake considerable primary and secondary reading in order to convince yourself that your project has worth.
 The range of possibilities for an M.A. thesis is immense; areas include (but are not limited to) literary theory, literary criticism, literary history, biography, textual studies and editions, and translations.

-2. How long should a thesis be?
+2. What should the structure of thesis be?

 3. How do I find my readers?